Art Department (ART)

 Digital Media: Graphic Design for Non-Majors

 This course in graphic design emphasizes the process of visual communication of ideas and information with attention to aesthetic considerations, techniques and methods.
 Students do not have to be art majors to explore various facets of graphic design using the Adobe Creative Suite software, Photoshop, Illustrator, InDesign and Dreamweaver.
 Practical study in this area involves the design and production of advertising, brochures, and posters with the development and application of logotypes and design formats using computer technologies and graphic reproduction techniques.
 Basic knowledge of computer use.
-Not applicable to ART majors or minors.
 Lect.
 1, Studio 4.
+Prerequisite: not open to art majors or minors.
 Offered Fall, Spring.

 ART 207 Cr.3